aiwipro/varmilo-va88m-hotswap-mod/README.md

 ![image](images/image11.jpeg)

 The first test was somewhat successful, only a few LEDs were damaged in the removal process.
-Ideally, one should have removed the switches and LEd with a hot air gun.
-Then all components would have survived the transplant.
+Ideally, one should have removed the switches and LEDs with a hot air gun.
+Then all the LEDs would have survived the transplant.
+I broke some of them in the removal process.

 ![image](images/image12.jpeg)